weizman/temp-website/page-securely-snow-across.md

 I hope that with time we learn how to integrate and adopt all solutions as they are important together for creating a more secure development platform for javascript web apps.

-It is important to note - Securely, Snow and Across are platforms for development, they are not standalone solutions.
+It is important to note - Securely, Snow and Across are tools for development, they are not standalone solutions.
 In order for them to be effective one must use them as tools to fruther secure their web app.

 ## Feedback